£13,405 - £15,515 Price range

 One thought that it “fidgets” on rough roads but all said that it drove like a car rather than a van, which is good news if you’re thinking of swapping your hatchback for one!

-There is a 1.3-litre diesel engine and a 1.4-litre petrol engine available, with most reviewers suggesting that the torquey and economical diesel engine suits the Qubo best.
+There are two versions of a 1.3-litre diesel engine and a 1.4-litre petrol engine available, with most reviewers suggesting that the torquey and economical diesel engine suits the Qubo best.

 The Qubo is huge value for money.
 The initial purchase price is low, it has decent levels of equipment and its strong image should help resale values.
 It’s cheap to run and tax too.

-The purchase price and running costs are low, and the Qubo is hugely practical for a family of 4/5 people, while still being enjoyable to drive.
+The purchase price and running costs are low, and the Qubo is hugely practical for a family of four or five people, while still being enjoyable to drive.